Client Terms and Conditions

 Information relating to usage of our website is collected using cookies.
 These are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 We’ll use your information collected from the website to personalise your repeat visits to the site.

-The primary legal basis that we intend to use for the processing of your data is for the performance of our contract with you.
+The primary legal basis we use for processing your data is for the performance of our contract with you.
 The information that we collect about you is essential for us to be able to provide you with financial planning advice and to carry out the services that you require from us effectively.
 Without collecting your personal data we’d also be unable to fulfil our legal and regulatory obligations.

-Where special category data (i.e. related to your health) is required, we’ll obtain your explicit consent in order to collect and process this information.
+As we will require special category data (i.e. related to your health) to provide our services, we’ll obtain your explicit consent in order to collect and process this information.

 Where it’s necessary for your personal data to be forwarded to a third party we’ll use appropriate security measures to protect your personal data in transit.

-In principle, your personal data shouldn’t be held for longer than is required under the terms of our contract for services with you.
-However, we’re subject to regulatory requirements to retain data for specified minimum periods.
-We also reserve the right to retain data for longer than this due to the possibility that it may be required to defend a future claim against us.
-In any case, we’ll not retain your personal data for longer than 5 years from the end of our regulatory obligations to retain the data.
+Your personal data shouldn’t be held for longer than is required under the terms of our contract for services with you.
+However, we’re subject to the regulatory record-keeping requirements of the FCA and must retain data for specified minimum periods.
+Where necessary, we reserve the right to retain data for a longer period where it may be required to defend a future claim against us.
+In any case, we’ll not retain your personal data for longer than 5 years from the end of our regulatory obligation to do so.

-The only exception to the 5 years relates to any advice that we provide with regard to Defined Benefit Pension Scheme transfers or opt-outs, where we are required to retain records indefinitely under FCA Rules.
+The only exception to this relates to any advice we provide regarding Defined Benefit Pension Scheme transfers or opt-outs, where we are required to retain records indefinitely under FCA Rules.

 You can set your browser not to accept cookies and the above website tells you how to remove cookies from your browser.
 However, in a few cases some of our website features may not function as a result.